The Hilton Honors American Express Business Card Review

-If you are looking for a business card, and you can use Hilton Honors points, then the Hilton Honors American Express Business Card may be a great fit.
+If you are looking for a business card, and you can use Hilton Honors points, then the The Hilton Honors American Express Business Card may be a great fit.
 This card rewards high-spending Hilton loyalists and can help you score some free nights at Hilton properties.
-In this Hilton Honors American Express Business Card review we will go over the recently increased welcome offer, the card’s earning structure and share our overall thoughts.
+In our The Hilton Honors American Express Business Card review we will go over the welcome offer, earning structure, card benefits and share our overall thoughts.

 Here are the details on the current offer for the Hilton Honors American Express Business card:

 - With the current offer, you can earn 165,000 Hilton Honors points after spending $5,000 in the first 3 months of card membership.
 Terms Apply.

 - The card has a $95 annual fee which is NOT waived.
 (Rates & Fees)

 The Hilton Business card comes with the following earning rates: